 Set of 6 packs at a discounted price.
 These resources can be used by trainers when delivering on the EDI agenda.
 Includes EDI Study Packs - Employees and Facilitators, Induction packs - Trainers and Learners, Facilitator's Guide and Equality Case Studies

 Set of 5 packs at a discounted price.
 These resources can be used by trainers when delivering on the EDI agenda.
-Includes the the three packs in Practical Tools set, Facilitator's Guide and Equality Case Studies
+Includes the three packs in Practical Tools set, Facilitator's Guide and Equality Case Studies

 Includes 20 activities to help colleges, schools, work-based learning facilities to understand the importance of EDI within an educational establishment, consider some of the 'truths and myths' around discrimination and integrate new staff members or learners